To facilitate and support the conservation and restoration of degraded ecosystems

 Mini CVs for Directors:

-Bev DeBrincat is the Founder and Executive Director.
+Bev DeBrincat is the Founder and Executive Director of IEWF now trading as Habitat Network.

-Bev is also Financial Controller for her family eBusiness company, eCorner Pty Ltd.
+Bev has ties with the family eBusiness company, eCorner Pty Ltd.

 Being a practical organiser, with a background in the computer industry and bushland management,